Communication Involves Assigning And Meaning To Create Shared Understanding

 4. Psychological context – emotions, motivations, mental models.

-When communicators are aware of these frames, they can tailor symbols to fit the audience’s interpretive lens, increasing the likelihood of alignment Simple as that..
+When communicators are aware of these frames, they can tailor symbols to fit the audience’s interpretive lens, increasing the likelihood of alignment That's the part that actually makes a difference.
+But it adds up..

 2.3 Cognitive Processes